Skip to main content

 const { Text, speechStatus, start, pause, stop } = useSpeech({

-text: "This library can handle different speech events!",
+text: "This library can handle different errors and speech events!",

 onError: (error) => {